AI Voice Agents for Irish Property Management: Handle Tenant Calls 24/7

 How This Works for Irish Lettings

-Unlike traditional answering services, AI voice agents work 24/7 without human intervention:
+Unlike traditional answering services, AI voice agents work 24/7 without human intervention.

-Bank holidays — property emergencies don't follow business hours.
+Bank holidays?
+Property emergencies don't follow business hours.
 The AI answers calls even when your office is closed.

 What Gets Handled: Real Examples

 Maintenance requests: Tenant calls reporting a leaky tap.
 The AI asks about water damage risk, whether anyone has a disability or child safety concern, and logs the issue with high or low priority.
 Low-priority repairs (minor leak, isolated to one area) get scheduled during business hours.
-High-priority (heating failure in winter, structural water damage) immediately alerts your team.
+High-priority issues (heating failure in winter, structural water damage) immediately alert your team.

 Viewing bookings: Prospect calls asking to view a 2-bed apartment.
 The AI checks your calendar, offers available time slots, confirms the viewing, and sends an SMS with the property address, access details, and parking information.
 The prospect doesn't need to speak to anyone, and the viewing is locked into your system.